dadi/docs/docs/cdn.md

 Now that you have your [sources](#cdn/defining-sources) configured and have decided on the URL scheme you're going to use, you can start applying parameters to manipulate your images.

 We’ll show a basic example, then it's over to you to experiment with the parameters to match your requirements.
-For a full list of available parameters, see the [URL Parameters](#cdn/url-parameters) section.
+For a full list of available parameters, see the [Image Parameters](#cdn/image-parameters) section.

 ### Basic Parameter Example